Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Preliminaries

-with $C_T = \max\{ 1,\Norm{m(\cdot)}_1 \} \exp(\Norm{m(\cdot)}_1)$. \end{prop}
+with $C_T := \max\{ 1,\Norm{m(\cdot)}_1 \} \exp(\Norm{m(\cdot)}_1)$. \end{prop}

 \begin{rmk}[Comparison with the estimates of \cite{ContInc}] The stability estimates displayed in Proposition \ref{prop:Gronwall} above improve on those of \cite{ContInc} in the two following ways.
-Firstly, the global inequality \eqref{eq:Gronwall1} now holds for a general Lebesgue-Borel velocity field $w(\cdot,\cdot)$ satisfying the sublinearity inequality \eqref{eq:MeasureSublin}, without requiring the latter to be Carathéodory.
-Secondly, the inequality \eqref{eq:Gronwall2} involving the quantitative error term $\Epazo_{\nu}(\cdot,\cdot)$ is completely new to the best of our knowledge, and will prove crucial to palliate the fact that the metric of compact convergence $\dcc(\cdot,\cdot)$ only grants access to local and non-uniform estimates between functions. \end{rmk}
+Firstly, the global inequality \eqref{eq:Gronwall1} now holds for a general Lebesgue-Borel velocity field $w : [0,T] \times \R^d \to \R^d$ satisfying the sublinearity inequality \eqref{eq:MeasureSublin}, without requiring the latter to be Carathéodory.
+Secondly, the inequality \eqref{eq:Gronwall2} involving the quantitative error term $\Epazo_{\nu}(\tau,t,R)$ is completely new to the best of our knowledge, and will prove crucial to palliate the fact that the metric of compact convergence $\dcc(\cdot,\cdot)$ only grants access to local and non-uniform discrepancy estimates between functions. \end{rmk}

 We end this preliminary section by recalling the definition of \textit{continuity inclusions} in Wasserstein spaces.
 The latter was introduced by the authors of the present manuscript in \cite{ContInc} as a natural set-valued generalisation of continuity equations.
-Indeed, its definition adopts the well-established viewpoint that solutions of differential inclusions should be absolutely continuous curves whose derivative are measurable selections of admissible velocities (see e.g. \cite[Chapter 10]{Aubin1990}).
+Indeed, its definition adopts the well-established viewpoint that solutions of differential inclusions should be understood as absolutely continuous curves whose derivatives are measurable selections of admissible velocities, see e.g. \cite[Chapter 10]{Aubin1990}.